Lani-Dom/Lani-Dom/README.md

 ## Hello!, I'm Lani 👋

-With a solid 10-year track record across various sectors, I have demonstrated exceptional skills in interdisciplinary collaboration to align projects with client objectives and user needs, excelling as a Product Designer specialized in Data Analysis and Visualization.
+- 💼 With a solid 10-year track record across various sectors, I have demonstrated exceptional skills in interdisciplinary collaboration to align projects with client objectives and user needs, excelling as a Product Designer specialized in Data Analysis and Visualization.
 I have recently acquired advanced competencies in Statistical Modeling and Machine Learning.
 My passion is to provide innovative and high-value solutions to every project I engage in.

+- 🔭 With a wide experience of 10 years, I bring a wealth of expertise to my role as a Product Designer.
+My career has taken me across various sectors including finance, investments, telecommunications, government, human resources, digital marketing, new technologies, and innovation.

+- 🏅 I prioritize continuous collaboration with stakeholders, engineers, and end-users, ensuring that projects are aligned with client objectives and user needs.
+Holding a Master's degree in Digital Marketing from EUDE Business School and a Diploma in Data Science, I excel in crafting streamlined solutions that enhance user experiences.

+- 🌱 I am embarking on a new journey into the realm of Data Science.
+My goal is to leverage this fusion of expertise to enrich contributions to projects and companies.
+By integrating skills ranging from Product Design and Data Visualization to Machine Learning models and rigorous Data Analysis, I aim to bring comprehensive solutions to the table.

 <!--
 **Lani-Dom/Lani-Dom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.